JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/undead/vampirate-captain-bam.md

 ## Traits

 ***Explode.*** When the captain is reduced to 0 hit points, it explodes in a cloud of ash.
-Any creature within 5 feet of it must succeed on a DC 15 Constitution saving throw or take 16 (`3d10`) necrotic damage.
+Any creature within 5 feet of it must succeed on a DC 15 Constitution saving throw or take `dice: 3d10|avg` (`3d10`) necrotic damage.

 ***Spider Climb.*** The captain can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.